 What are the symptoms for the coronavirus outbreak?

 Clinical symptoms are those usually observed during winter flu epidemics, such as diffuse muscle pain, fatigue, runny nose, muscle pain.
 In a second time, come fever and respiratory signs (cough, respiratory discomfort, chest pain).
 The incubation period is on average 5 days and the installation of the disease is gradually done in contrast to a more brutal flu.
+Latest findings indicate that the virus could be present in the body for up to 20 days.
 Depending on the severity of the clinical signs, maintenance is required in the hospital for 20 of the patients, 5 of whom are in resuscitation.
 In 30 to 60 people, infection causes little or no clinical manifestations.
-The major health crisis stems from the fact that the complications of the infection happen suddenly and are very serious with a life-threatening outcome requiring intense hospital resources.
-These complications affect only a small part of the population, the majority of other people can be carriers of the virus without being sick.
+The major health crisis stems from the fact that complications of infection start very quickly and are very serious with a life-threatening condition requiring intensive hospital resources.
+These complications affect only a small part of the population, the majority of other people can carry the virus without being sick.